My Gridcoin experiment is done

 Tuesday, June 16, 2020

-In my early days at UC Berkeley in 1972, between dodging demonstrations for various things that I saw as interruptions in my education, then, I began to see certain characters who formed a backdrop of my early college experience; the extras in my college story.
+In my early days at UC Berkeley in 1972, between dodging demonstrations over various things I saw as interruptions to my education, I began to see certain characters who formed the backdrop of my college experience; the extras in my college story.

-The first impression of Berkeley was provided by the numerous people lining the sidewalks along Telegraph Avenue from early in the morning, on.
-There were street vendors where you could buy tie-dyed shirts, jewelry, and many other ways you could find to part ways with your money.
+The first impression of Berkeley was provided by the numerous people lining the sidewalks along Telegraph Avenue from early in the morning on.
+There were street vendors where you could buy tie-dyed shirts, jewelry, and many other ways to part ways with your money.
 Lucky for me, not so much for them, I had no money to spare for them or any of the panhandlers camped out at their territories along the street leading to the Sproul Plaza.

 The Berkeley Bubble Lady was Julia Vinograd.
 She had written a book of poetry that I had seen displayed in the local bookstores.
-She was usually dressed in outfits with black capes and a quirky hat and was constantly filling the air along Telegraph Avenue and Sproul Plaza on campus with bubbles from her ever-present bottle of bubble stuff.
+She was usually dressed in outfits with black capes and a quirky hat, and she constantly filled the air along Telegraph Avenue and on campus at Sproul Plaza with bubbles from her ever-present bottle of bubble stuff.

 Then there was Holy Hubert Lindsey, who also had a book out at the time.
 He was a campus preacher at Cal and other campuses.
-He was somewhat typical in his message but extremely creative in its delivery.
-He seemed to thrive on being heckled by his large group of listeners.
+He was somewhat typical in his message but extremely creative in his delivery.
+He seemed to thrive on being heckled by his large audience.
 He would end his answer to a typical heckler with, “Bless your dirty heart.”
 And that line is the title of his book.
 Somewhere, I have an autographed copy.

 And there was the Polka-Dot Guy.
-He wore white pants and shirt, with, as you might guess, tiny polka-dots stuck on every square inch, to where you could hardly tell it started as a white outfit.
-He would put a square cloth down blocking foot traffic, generally close to Sather Gate, and sit in the middle of the cloth.
+He wore white pants and a shirt, with, as you might guess, tiny polka-dots stuck on every square inch, so that you could hardly tell it started as a white outfit.
+He would put down a square cloth, blocking foot traffic, generally near Sather Gate, and sit in the middle of it.
 That was it.
 That was his contribution to society.
 It at least made an impression on me, however valuable it was or wasn’t.

-Holy Hubert wasn’t the only person looking for souls to save.
+Holy Hubert wasn’t the only person looking to save souls.

 Over a couple of days, she repeatedly asked me to come to a free dinner.
-I talked to her about why I did not want a free dinner but thank you anyway.
-I tried to tell her that I was quite fine from a spiritual point of view.
+I talked to her about why I did not want a free dinner, but thank you anyway.
+I tried to tell her that I was quite fine spiritually.
 I had an answer that worked for me.
 And I asked if she wanted to hear it?
 She listened politely and then upped the game with her reason to be a “Moonie”, although she did not refer to herself in that way.

 I finally agreed to a free dinner.
 I had heard that at the free dinner, you would be pressured to go on a weekend retreat.
 I had also heard that some who agreed to go on this weekend retreat were never heard from again.
 I knew I should be safe if I just went to dinner and had no further communication with them, or her.